Aztec rail: Description

 The Aztec rail is 33 to 42 cm long.
 Males weigh 271 to 331 g and females 220 to 268 g.
 The sexes have similar plumage.
 The species has dark and light morphs.
 The dark morph has rich brown upperparts with blackish markings on the back.
 It has a pale pinkish cheek stripe and a white chin and throat.
 Its underparts are rufous with dull brown and white to pinkish cinnamon barring on the flanks and white undertail coverts.
 The light morph's underparts have a pale white center with a pinkish cinnamon wash.
 Juveniles have duller and darker upperparts and paler underparts than adults.

 Distribution and habitat

-The Aztec rail is found only in central Mexico.
-It inhabits both seasonal and permanent highland freshwater marshes.
+The Aztec rail is found almost exclusively in central Mexico, in an area roughly defined by Nayarit, San Luis Potosí, Veracruz, and Guerrero.
+However, between 2013 and 2017 many records were documented in Chihuahua, mostly in the valley of the San Pedro River.
+The Aztec rail inhabits both seasonal and permanent highland freshwater marshes.
 In elevation it ranges from 800 m up to at least 2500 m.

 Behavior

 Movement

 The Aztec rail is mostly a year-round resident throughout its range but some apparently disperse from permanent wetlands to temporary ones during the May to September rainy season.